 On property, break up the days with two heated pools, three hot tubs, a fitness center, five tennis courts and a bike share program.

-Winter Work From Home Snow Breaks
+Winter Work From Home Resorts for Snow Breaks

 The 285-room, ski-in/ski-out Grand Hyatt Vail is another snow sport lovers’ haven, located at the base of Vail Mountain by the open-air Chair 20 lift.
 The resort provides a comfortable home-away-from-home setup whether you want guestrooms, suites or private luxury residences.
 While they’re more expensive, families can save by cooking meals.
 Supervised programs that give kids some independence include movie nights and crafts activities.